 Comparable Companies.
 In making compensation decisions, including assessing the competitiveness of the total compensation structure for each named executive officer, the Compensation Committee considers compensation survey data from companies that the Compensation Committee has selected as comparable in terms of industry, size and location.
 The Compensation Committee periodically reviews the companies that are included as comparable companies and makes revisions to the group as appropriate.
-The Committee also reviews detailed compensation data on companies obtained from Equilar, Inc. The Compensation Committee reviews surveys and relevant articles on executive compensation practices and receives reports from Equilar, Inc. on CEO pay strategies and trends for publicly traded small cap companies.
 The Compensation Committee also reviews executive compensation information for several Utah based publicly-traded companies having revenues similar to those of the Company.
 The Compensation Committee has reviewed this compensation data to ensure the company's compensation of our executives is reasonable.